feldera/feldera/docs/docs/what-is-dbsp.md

 computation, and output.

-For input, being incremental means that DBSP processes data as it arrives from input streams.
+For input, being incremental means that DBSP processes data as it arrives.
 DBSP does not require all of the data to be on hand before beginning computation.
 Unlike a database, DBSP does not durably store data.